SublimeLinter/SublimeLinter-cppcheck/README.md

 Please use [Package Control](https://packagecontrol.io) to install the linter plugin.

-Before using this plugin, you must ensure that `cppcheck` is installed on your system.
+Before using this plugin, ensure that `cppcheck` is installed on your system.
 To install `cppcheck`, do one of the following:

 * Install `cppcheck` from your favorite package manager:
    ```